commercialhaskell/stack/GUIDE.md

 Test suite not yet implemented
 ```

+In the next three subsections, we'll disect a few details of this helloworld
+example.

 ### Files in helloworld

 Before moving on with understanding stack a bit better, let's understand our project just a bit better.